 Prepare plans and specifications for water and sediment control basins that describe the requirements for applying the practice to achieve the intended purpose.
-Requirements for all drawings prepared by NRCS/SWCD as well as by others (Professional Engineer or Registered Architect) are contained in the National Engineering Manual (NEM) Part 541- Drafting and Drawings.
-As a minimum, include the following items in the plans and specifications:
+As a minimum, include-

-- A plan view of the layout of the water and sediment control basin system. - Typical cross sections of the basin showing side slopes, top widths, elevations, riser location, underground outlet, and cutoff trench, if needed. - Profile of the basin showing stations of ends, turns, and underground outlet. - Details of the outlet system. - For underground outlets, details of the inlet, orifices, and profile(s). - Subsurface drainage layout in pool area (if needed) - Auxiliary Spillway dimensions, if needed. - Seeding, fertilizing, and mulching requirements if needed. - Construction specifications that describe in writing site-specific installation requirements of the water and sediment control basin system.
+• A plan view of the layout of the water and sediment control basin system.

+- Typical cross sections of the basin. - Profile of the basin. - Details of the outlet system. - For underground outlets, details of the inlet and profile(s) of the underground outlet. - Seeding and mulching requirements if needed. - Construction specifications that describe in writing site-specific installation requirements of the water and sediment control basin system.